ananth-2022/ai-auto-script-generation/README.md

    ```
    http://127.0.0:5000
    ```
-3. Type the packages you want installed into the textarea or upload a text file.
+3. Type required tasks into the textarea or upload a text file.
 (You can describe any additional instructions in plain english)
 4. Click Download to retrieve the generated Bash script.
 5. Transfer `install.sh` to your Ubuntu server, make it executable, and run it:
    ```bash